erikyao/erikyao.github.io/_posts/2016-01-09-basic-graph-algorithms.md

 				dist[u,v] = ∞

 	for k = 1 to V-1
-		for all v ∈ V:
+		for all u ∈ V:
 			// for all x → v ∈ E:
 				// ...
 			// Equivalently